USQ is offering up to 25% international student scholarships.

 Applied Research has a practical emphasis on innovative and creative approaches to solving current issues in the education environment.
 You can use your own experiences as a backdrop to your studies and develop a research project based on your current workplace.

 The Advanced Research specialisation will allow you to gain an in-depth understanding of your educational interests.
-Using research methods, you will explore different approaches to contemporary education, and develop professional research skills essential to undertaking further learning.
+Using research methods, you will explore different approaches to contemporary education, and develop professional research skills essential to undertake further learning.
 This specialisation offers a research-based pathway into a PhD, subject to meeting all entry requirements.

 Employment opportunities also exist abroad with multinational organisations that employ graduates with skills in international relations with second language users in the workplace.
 There is also demand among administrators and teachers in classrooms, in Indigenous communities and in the education and health sectors.